uno-sebastian/The-VBA-of-Wall-Street/README.md

-# Sebastian Echeverry's VBA Homework - The VBA of Wall Street
+# Sebastian's VBA Challenge - The VBA of Wall Street

 Hello!
 This is a demo project where I experimented with some scripts in VBA.
 Below are the goals I intend to achieve.